Article updated for v2.0.6.

 If your app has the "Block all popups" configuration enabled, and you are trying to open one, Rambox will show you a notification with the options to either "Show once" or "Open all in browser".
 If you click on the first button, Rambox will bypass the "Block all popups" just for this time, and the popup will open.
 On the other hand, if you click on the second option, this and future popups of the app will be open in the browser from now onwards.

-You can change these settings by right-clicking the app, going to settings, and then "Link handling"
+You can change these settings by right-clicking the app, going to "Settings", and then changing its "Link handling" options:

 High CPU